scythe-suite/danake/site/src/testing.md

 Now, whenever some code or configuration in the `modules` directory is modified, just run

-    ./admin/build
-    ./admin/push
+    danake images build
+    danake images push

-to build the new images and upload them to the local registry.
+to build the new images and upload them to the local registry; on the other hand, you can get the images with

+    danake images pull

+Of course *pushing* to the official registry is restricted to the project owner.